Creating Family Options

 Embryo freezing – Embryo freezing is available to preserve excess, good quality embryos from an IVF cycle.
 Cryopreserved embryos can be thawed and transferred to the uterus during a subsequent cycle, possibly achieving pregnancy without repeating the ovarian stimulation and egg retrieval.

-Preimplantation genetic screening (PGS)/diagnosis (PGD) – The purpose of preimplantation genetic screening/diagnosis is to select and transfer embryos that are chromosomally and/or genetically normal.
-PGD is used in patients who are undergoing in vitro fertilization.
+Preimplantation genetic screening (PGS)/diagnosis (PGT) – The purpose of preimplantation genetic screening/diagnosis is to select and transfer embryos that are chromosomally and/or genetically normal.
+PGT is used in patients who are undergoing in vitro fertilization.
 Preimplantation genetic screening is typically done on women who are 35 years and older who are interested in an aneuploidy screening for chromosomal abnormalities.
 Preimplantation genetic diagnosis is used for couples who have a genetic condition and would like to transfer only genetically normal embryos for a specific disease.
 Not all diseases can be tested.

 Click here to contact us and schedule an appointment today!